 Most common electronics prototyping development boards:

 The Arduino uses a relatively simple microcontroller as the processor and has some native serial interface capability and a standard format for hardware add-on boards called shields.
-Considered one of the most popular prototyping platforms, the Arduino is one of the easiest to get started with.
+Considered one of the most popular prototyping platforms, Arduino is one of the easiest to get started with.
 It’s based on a relatively simple microcontroller (originally the Atmel ATMega family) and requires very little power to run.
 The do-it-yourself (DIY) community latched onto the Arduino early on so there’s a very large ecosystem of code, tools, hardware add-ons (“shields”), and complete projects to guide you on your next project.
-Because the Arduino processor is so simple, it’s more difficult to use complex real-time operating systems, but it has proven to be a popular platform for implementing application that requires multiple sensors and actuators
+Because the Arduino processor is so simple, it’s more difficult to use complex real-time operating systems, but it has proven to be a popular platform for implementing an application that requires multiple sensors and actuators

 STM development boards

 STM boards are widely used for electronics design prototyping.
-The mbed-enabled boards provide support for Arduino connectivity, and also come with ST Morpho extension headers that enable access to all microcontroller on-chip peripherals.
+The mbed-enabled boards provide support for Arduino connectivity and also come with ST Morpho extension headers that enable access to all microcontroller on-chip peripherals.

 Texas instruments development boards

 Texas Instruments development boards are a cross-compatible portfolio of modular evaluation and development hardware that pair perfectly with scalable online and offline software to help you get your products to market faster.
-They have the affordable LaunchPad development kits for microcontroller hardware and 80+ functional BoosterPack plug-in modules.
+They have affordable LaunchPad development kits for microcontroller hardware and 80+ functional BoosterPack plug-in modules.

 ESP or Espressif development boards

-Electronics prototyping is thus a vital necessity to develop the sellable product with least errors and as per the demand of the market.
+Electronics prototyping is thus a vital necessity to develop the sellable product with the least errors and as per the demand of the market.
 It saves resources like time, money and precious man-hours in the product development journey.

 PsiBorg is IoT prototyping and product development company facilitating its services at competitive rates.
 We provide a wide variety of open-source electronics prototyping platforms.